fossasia/pslab-python/README.md

 ### How to Install on Windows

-**Step 1**: Install the latest Python version on your computer and configure `PATH` variable to have both Python installation directory and the Scripts directory to access `pip` tools.
+**Step 1**: Install the latest Python version on your computer and configure `PATH` variable to have both the Python installation directory and the Scripts directory to access `pip` tools.
 In Windows, Python is installed in `C:` drive by default.
 We can set `$PATH` by opening the **Environment variables** dialog box by following the steps below:

 1. [Right click on My Computer]
-2. Select "Properties"
+2. Select the "Properties"
-3. Open "System Properties"
+3. Open the "System Properties"
-4. Click "Advanced" tab
+4. Click the "Advanced" tab
-5. Click "Environment Variables" button
+5. Click the "Environment Variables" button
-6. Look for "**_PATH_**" in "System Variables" section and click on it and press "Edit" button
+6. Look for "**_PATH_**" in the "System Variables" section and click on it and press the "Edit" button
-7. To the end of "Variable value" text box, append "`C:\Python34\;C:\Python34\Scripts\;`" (without quotes and `34` may differ depending on the python version installed.
+7. To the end of the "Variable Value" text box, append "`C:\Python34\;C:\Python34\Scripts\;`" (without quotes and `34` may differ depending on the python version installed.
 It could be 35, 37 ...)
 8. Click "OK" twice to save and move out from path windows

 **Step 2**: Open up command prompt and execute the following commands to install the required dependencies.